AI red-teaming is a sociotechnical problem: on values, labor, and harms: Labor politics

-Employee red-teamers may have little training in any other relevant proficiencies, whether linguistic, sociocultural, historical, legal, or ethical; the incentive structures do not ask for or reward this expertise.
+Employee red-teamers may have little training in any other relevant proficiencies, whether linguistic, sociocultural, historical, legal, or ethical; the incentive structures do not ask for or reward such expertise.
 Some internal red teams might include someone with sociocultural domain expertise, but they, too, work for the company and may have conflicting incentives~\cite{friedler_ai_2023}.
 Those windows of opportunity can open, a little.
-To test GPT-4 ahead of its March 2023 release, OpenAI solicited help from more than 50 experts, though primarily from Trust and Safety and cybersecurity backgrounds~\cite{noauthor_gpt-4_2023}.
+To test GPT-4 ahead of its March 2023 release, OpenAI solicited help from more than 50 experts, though primarily from Trust and Safety and cybersecurity backgrounds~\cite{OpenAI_2023-GPT4_Systemcard}.
 Anthropic and Microsoft encourage their red teams to consult with experts to test specific types of harms~\cite{Microsoft_2023}.
 These partnerships give AI companies access to experts without having to retain them as formal employees, compensating them in clout, API credits, job opportunities, or bragging rights rather than dollars.

-Following a pattern ubiquitous in Silicon Valley, there are increasing efforts to shift red-teaming labor from company employees to third-party datawork vendors, often overseas.
+Following a pattern ubiquitous in Silicon Valley, there have been increasing efforts to shift red-teaming labor from company employees to third-party datawork vendors, often overseas.
+Doing so uses labor arbitrage to drive down wages and, as the history of outsourcing and offshoring demostrates, can erode worker protections and their capacity to raise concerns about the effectiveness of their work.
 Early in their model development, researchers at Anthropic enlisted several hundred untrained crowdworkers and instructed them to ``make the AI behave badly'' to elicit harmful responses from their LLM chatbot~\cite{ganguli_red_2022}, In this project, the crowdworkers were responsible for both probing the AI and assessing its responses for harmful content.

-And, of course, red teams are expensive.
-Smaller companies competing to bring their generative AI services to market may not be equipped to employ internal red-teaming services sufficient to satisfy internal liability concerns or the specter of regulatory obligation.
+Either way, red teams can be an expensive undertaking.
+Smaller companies competing to bring their generative AI services to market may not be equipped to employ internal red-teaming services sufficient to satisfy internal liability concerns or regulatory obligations.
 They may turn to an emerging crop of boutique AI safety and data services\footnote{Such as Noma, Hidden Layer, Protect AI and Mindgard} that see market opportunities in sourcing red-teaming.
 As scholars have noted~\cite{gray2019ghost}, when labor is offloaded, particularly piecemeal to a globally-distributed contingent workforce, it becomes harder to trace and trickier to assert labor protections for it.

 Some red-teaming happens outside the confines of AI companies and their outsourced labor pools.
 Hackers, volunteers, and everyday users also engage in forms of red-teaming.
 At DEFCON 2023, for instance, one of the largest hacking conferences in the world, over 2000 volunteers came together to prompt the largest LLMs into producing harmful content.\footnote{\url{https://cyberscoop.com/def-con-ai-hacking-red-team/}} Attendees included field experts, some industry-based red-teamers, cybersecurity consultants, and CS PhD students, but DEFCON organizers also dismantled some significant technical barriers to broaden participation to include novices, even children, with no programming knowledge~\cite{cattell_generative_2023}.